andreferretti/pact-man/README.md

 ## What is Pact-Man?

-Pact-Man is an AI-powered negotiation game.
-You play as a **Startup Founder** seeking Series A funding, while an **AI VC investor agent** (powered by Grok 4.20 via OpenRouter) negotiates back.
-Both sides are trying to maximize their score across 5 deal terms — but your score sheets are different, so you'll need to figure out where to push and where to concede.
+An AI-powered negotiation game.
+You're an aerospace startup founder negotiating a $100M Series A investment with an AI VC agent.
+You both score points on 5 deal terms (equity %, board seats, etc.), but your score sheets are different, so the game is figuring out where to push and where to give.

-The investment amount is fixed at **$100M** — what you're negotiating is everything else.

 ## Run Locally

-⚠️ Before running, you must create a `.env` file in the project root with your [OpenRouter](https://openrouter.ai/) API key (or rename `.env.example` to `.env`):
+⚠️ Before running, create a `.env` file in the project root with your [OpenRouter](https://openrouter.ai/) API key (or rename the existing `.env.example` file to `.env` and fill in your key):
 ```
 OPENROUTER_API_KEY=your-key-here
 ```